TannerHornsby7/odin-todo/README.md

 ## Description

-A todo app created using javascript
+A todo app with projects and date filters.

 ## Skills
 - Javascript